I have been thinking a lot lately about traveling minimally.

 This app has a good balance of features and ease of use.
-The down side?
+The downside?
 Its many features might be overwhelming.
-I have to say that I haven't used this app, but the reviews were outstanding.
+I have to say that I haven’t used this app, but the reviews were outstanding.

-Available for Android & iOS at FREE
+Available for Android & iOS and is FREE

 Packpoint is exceptionally easy to use.
 It tells you what you need based on length of travel, weather at your destination and any activities you are planning for your trip.
 All you have to do is tell it what city you’re traveling to, your departure date and the number of nights you’re staying and voila!!
 You have a packing list, which you can share with your fellow travelers.
 And if you upgrade to Premium you can:

 - Connect to Tripit and auto-create all your packing lists